OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

 9. Now that we configured the database, let's proceed to the Open RIA configuration.
 In Solution Explorer, right-click the .Web project, click Add, and then click New Item, select the "Domain Service" template.
 Name the new item "OrganizationService".
 ![Add New Domain Item](/images/ria-business08.png)

 10. In the Add New Domain Service Class dialog box, select Customers from the Entities list.

+Note: if the list is empty, please rebuild the solution, and open the dialog again.

 Ensure that the "Enable client access" and "Generate associated classes for metadata" check boxes are selected.
 Click Ok.
 ![Add New Domain Service](/images/ria-business09.png)